The treatment for coccydynia will vary depending on what is causing your condition and how painful it is.

 The following advice may help with your everyday activities.

 - Sitting – specially designed gel-filled cushions can reduce pain when you are sitting down.
 It may also help to lean forward in your seat and rest your arms in front of you on a flat surface.
 This can help to take pressure off your coccyx.

 - Clothing – clothing, such as tight jeans or trousers, may make your coccydynia worse.
 Wearing loose-fitting clothes that will not squeeze the tissues around your coccyx is recommended.
 It can also help to wear flat, comfortable shoes.

 - Sleeping – many people with coccydynia find sleeping on their sides most comfortable.
 However, if you have severe pain, you may find it better to sleep on your front.
 You could also try sleeping with a pillow or cushion between your knees.

 - Warm and cold packs – applying either a warm or cold pack to the base of your spine may help ease your pain.
 Warm packs include hot water bottles and microwaveable heating pads.
 Cold packs are available as freezable gel-filled pads from most pharmacies.

-Non-steroidal, anti-inflammatory drugs (NSAIDs) can treat a wide range of symptoms such as headaches, toothache, muscle and joint pain, fever and inflammation
+Find out about NSAIDs, a type of medicine widely used for symptoms such as headaches, muscle and joint pain, fever and inflammation

 Page last reviewed: 22/07/2014